eight04/fancy-t-spin/sl-donation.md

 The wall on the L side must be 2 cell height.

+> Although these setups look similar, the first one is double-triple and the second one is double-double-triple.

 One special thing about this setup is that you can spin the Z piece in after stacking L and S:

 [![](https://fumen-svg-server--eight041.repl.co/?data=v115%40DhD8EeF8DeF8AeH8JeAgHvhEKfBXbBchf8lfklB)](https://harddrop.com/fumen/?v115@DhD8EeF8DeF8AeH8JeAgHvhEKfBXbBchf8lfklB)